archy26/store-monitoring/README.md

 # Few other details

-1) if you restart the server all tables will be dropped and all the data from the table will be removed .
+1) If you restart the server all tables will be dropped and all the data from the table will be removed , it creates new tables  each time  server is started.
-2) each report is pushed in "/data" folder
+2) Each report is pushed in "/data" folder
+3) Also I've not put database query in db layer because of less time.